Taeseong-Han/ECGNoiseQuantification/README.md

   --output_dir ./evaluation/results

 ```

-This provides segment-level PSNR (or other metrics) used to reassess clean sample quality.
+This provides reconstruction-based quality scores (e.g., PSNR) for every segment in the dataset.

-#### Step 2: Select High-Confidence Clean Segments and Retraining Model
+#### Step 2: Select High-Confidence Clean Segments and Retrain

 Using the model that showed strong sensitivity to static and burst noise (high W₁-distance),
 extract the top-N% clean segments least likely to be mislabeled:

 ```bash